Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Introduction

 One of the cornerstones of quantum physics is Heisenberg's uncertainty principle.
-The uncertainty principle for position and momentum demonstrates that it is impossible to accurately measure both position and momentum at the same time; however, the meaning of the energy-time uncertainty relation in this statement is not immediately clear.
+The uncertainty principle for position and momentum demonstrates that it is impossible to measure both position and momentum at the same time accurately; however, the meaning of the energy-time uncertainty relation in this statement is not immediately clear.
 The energy-time uncertainty principle ($\Delta t \ge \hbar /\Delta E$) is a statement about the intrinsic time in which a quantum system develops, as demonstrated by Mandelstam and Tamm (MT) in~\cite{mandelstam1945}.
 Using the Fubini-Study metric on the space of quantum pure states, the concept of the quantum speed limit (QSL) time, or the speed at which a quantum system can evolve, was first presented in~\cite{anandan_aharanov}.
 Margolus and Levitin (ML)~\cite{MARGOLUS} gave a different QSL time depending on the mean energy.
 Combining the MT and ML bounds results in a tighter QSL time for unitary dynamics, limited to orthogonal pure states.
 QSL time alludes to the shortest period of time needed for a quantum system to evolve from one state to another.
 It plays a crucial role in the development of quantum technologies such as quantum computing and quantum communication.
 Over the years, many measures to quantify the QSL time have emerged.
-Here we use the geometric based measures, particularly Fisher and Wigner-Yanase (WY) information metrics-based measures, as well as the inherent dynamics-based measures, particularly relative entropy and entropy of coherence-based measures to compute the QSL time.
+Here we use the geometric-based measures, particularly Fisher and Wigner-Yanase (WY) information metrics-based measures, as well as the inherent dynamics-based measures, particularly relative entropy, and entropy of coherence-based measures, to compute the QSL time.
 The design and execution of quantum information processing algorithms are significantly impacted by the expansion of the QSL time to open quantum systems~\cite{deffner2013qsl, qsl_relative_purity, Deffner2_2017, adesso}.
-Due to its applicability to other technical areas, this has been a subject of considerable recent research~\cite{action_qsl, riya_qsl_phase_covariant, devvrat_qsl, Paulson_role_coherence, Aggarwal_2022, Wei2016, qsl_pati1}.
+Due to its applicability to other technical areas, this has been a subject of considerable recent research~\cite{action_qsl, riya_qsl_phase_covariant, devvrat_qsl, Paulson_role_coherence, Aggarwal_2022, Wei2016, qsl_pati1, haseli_2}.
+Further, the idea of the lower bound for the time required to transform an initial state to a final state in a non-Markovian environment is an important area to explore from the perspective of quantum thermodynamics~\cite{Arpan_Das_2021, Funo_2019}.